 We have summarized the contributions of several groups of medical researchers starting with Dr Alter H who demonstrated that a new virus was responsible for the majority of post-transfusion hepatitis followed by Houghton M who cloned the virus and developed the blood test to identify those cases that carried the virus.
-That was continued with the work of Rice C that demonstrated that a cloned HCV produced after applying molecular biology techniques could produce long standing infection and cause the same disease in animals as the one observed in humans[2] (Figure 1).
-That is a milestone not only in the diagnosis, treatment and prevention of hepatitis C but in the approach to study infections in general apart from contributing to the understanding of the role genetic and environmental factors play in the development of this infection.
+That was continued with the work of Rice C that demonstrated that a cloned HCV produced after applying molecular biology techniques could produce long-standing infection and cause the same disease in animals as the one observed in humans[2] (Figure 1).
+That is a milestone not only in the diagnosis, treatment and prevention of hepatitis C, but in the approach to study infections in general apart from contributing to the understanding of the role genetic and environmental factors play in the development of this infection.
 In all, that set the basis for the production of new antivirals which are central for hepatitis C control and elimination.
-Of note is that the cloning of HCV in 1989 was a remarkable accomplishment that has not only saved a large number of human lives but also demonstrated the power of molecular biology in unearthing new infectious agents.
-The discovery of HCV, the first virus ever discovered by molecular cloning technology, with its accompanying development of new methodologies like new generation sequencing and new generation diagnostic automated systems [38], is also a landmark in public health.
+Of note, the cloning of HCV in 1989 was a remarkable accomplishment that has not only saved a large number of human lives but also demonstrated the power of molecular biology in unearthing new infectious agents.
+The discovery of HCV, the first virus ever discovered by molecular cloning technology, with its accompanying development of new methodologies such as new generation sequencing and new generation diagnostic automated systems [38], is also a landmark in public health.
 The discovery of HCV provides the opportunity to save thousands of lives through prevention and now, cure of the disease, which would otherwise be lost to chronic hepatitis C and its complications.

 ACKNOWLEDGEMENTS